Claudmj/Microarray-analysis-with-Bayesian-networks/README.md

 ## BN checks
 The script named 'BN_checks'can be used to calculate the performance metrics of the BN clustering.
 The 'datasetname_AMB_feature_selection_BN' and 'datasetname_PCC_feature_selection_BN' files from Bayesialab can be checked using this script.

+## Bayesialab
+The BN clustering results done in Bayesialab.